 Program

-Some of these organizations, such as locally-owned financial services and grocery providers, have operated for decades, while others are relatively new, working in areas ranging from renewable energy to affordable and supported housing, to mental health and addictions, and more.
-All of these organizations, however, share a commitment to inclusive decision making and concern about larger social-economic problems.
+Some of these organizations, such as locally owned financial services and grocery providers, have operated for decades, while others are newer and work in areas ranging from renewable energy to affordable and supported housing, to mental health and addictions, and more.
+While diverse in form and focus, these organizations share a commitment to inclusive decision‑making and addressing broader social and economic challenges.

 What you will learn